 Chicken Pot Pie Recipe

 Chicken Pot Pie recipe is a classic homemade chicken pot pie with vegetables and a creamy filling without cream of anything soup.
 A store bought crust makes this come together fast for a weeknight meal.
-I’ve had many Chicken Pot Pie recipes but this one is the best and is a tried and true favorite.
+I’ve had many versions of this recipe but this one is the best and is a tried and true favorite.

 CHICKEN POT PIE